rui314/mold/CONTRIBUTING.md

 We assume that any contribution that's 10 lines or less does not meet the threshold of originality and therefore copyright does not apply.
-You don't need to add a "Signed-off-by" line to such small commits.
+You don't need to add a "Signed-off-by" line to such small patches.